Rendow/ReactSocial/README.md

 # Work in progress.
 ## React + TypeScript
-## There is will be social network.
+## There is will be social network

 You can test this https://rendow.github.io/ReactSocialNetwork/